 The kit fox can be up to 30 inches long.
-Average weight is three to six pounds, similar to a Chihuahua.
+Its average weight is three to six pounds, similar to a Chihuahua.
 Their diet consists of kangaroo rats, desert cottontails, and Apache pocket mice.
 Their scat can have fur in it, which will leave it pointed on the ends.
 The tracks of a kit fox are very hard to distinguish from dog tracks in the park.
 The length of one footprint is one to one and a half inches.
 A good distinguishing mark is that there will be claw marks with the print of a kit fox.

 Nevada Buck Moth Caterpillar

 The length of the buck moth caterpillar can vary from one to four inches.
 In the park, spring is the best time to see them because that is when they hatch.
 The best place to find this caterpillar is on a cottonwood tree, which is their preferred food source.
 Once they cocoon, they turn into the Nevada buck moth, which is black, white, and red in coloration.